Ver0s/tsd-lite-repro/README.md

 Essentially the problem that we encountered is that types from the global scope seem to break the type tests.
 In the above repro we're creating a type test but also importing some function that would potentially also be tested.
+This function is using a global type.

 After running `npx jest --config jest.config.tsd.js` you can see that type `ThisIsNull` cannot be found since it's used in the `id` function.
 The test would